 Evidence suggests that folks have been coming to Castle Rocks for nearly 9,000 years.
-Campsites are nestled among Idaho’s largest pinyon pine forest on the east slope of the 7,500-foot Smoky Mountain.
+Campsites are nestled among Idaho’s largest pinyon pine forest which are on the east slope of the 7,500-foot Smoky Mountain.

-City of Rocks – On his way to California in 1849, emigrant James F. Wilkens described the dramatic geological area he encountered as a “City of Rocks.”
+On his way to California in 1849, emigrant James F. Wilkens described the dramatic geological area he encountered as a “City of Rocks.”
 The name stuck, as did hundreds of pioneer inscriptions, wagon ruts, and journal accounts of the nearly quarter-million people who traveled through here on the California Trail from 1843 to 1859.
-Now, the

-City of Rocks is known worldwide for its excellent rock-climbing routes — nearly 700 in all — as well as fantastic mountain biking, hiking, horseback riding, snowshoeing, and skiing.
+The City of Rocks is known worldwide for its excellent rock-climbing routes.
+There are nearly 700 in all!
+The City also sports fantastic mountain biking, hiking, horseback riding, snowshoeing, and skiing.
 With nearly 14,407 acres of land, you’ll have plenty of room to roam — just like the pioneers.

-It’s a spelunkers paradise (pick up your free cave permit first) and a great place for hikers.
+It’s a spelunkers paradise, so pick up your free cave permit!
 In the spring, thousands of wildflowers make their way through the craggy rocks to put on a show.
-In the summer, Craters of the Moon makes for a great backpacking get away — just don’t forget to pack your water!
+Indian Paintbrush glow bright red and can be seen blooming from lava rock.

-South Hills Campgrounds – The Forest Service maintains multiple campsites in the South Hills area, including Schipper, Steer Basin, Upper and Lower Penstemon, Big Bluff, Third Fork, Porcupine Springs, Bear Gulch, Forest Service Flats, and the Harrington Picnic Area.
+The Forest Service maintains multiple campsites in the South Hills area.
+These include Schipper, Steer Basin, Upper and Lower Penstemon, Big Bluff, Third Fork, Porcupine Springs, Bear Gulch, Forest Service Flats, and the Harrington Picnic Area.
 For more information on camping fees or to reserve a spot, visit the Forest Service’s reservation website at recreation.gov.

 Lake Murtaugh – This low-elevation camping spot south of Murtaugh is on an irrigation reservoir.
-It’s an excellent destination for boating, fishing, and maybe swimming (after it gets hot — water is cold!).
-The recreation site is managed by Twin Falls County.
+Because of this, it’s an excellent destination for boating, fishing, and swimming, although the water is pretty chilly.
+Twin Falls County manages Lake Murtaugh.

 McClendon Spring Campground – This semi-developed campground south of Burley, close to Malta, is an off-the-beaten-track destination managed by the BLM.
-It has a long history, too: McClendon Spring was a favorite resting place for emigrants along the California Trail.
+It has a long history, including the McClendon Spring which was a favorite resting place for emigrants along the California Trail.

 It is the premier walleye fishery in Idaho and trophy catches are a common occurrence.
-The reservoir has five recreation sites that provide primitive camping facilities, and one fully developed site at Salmon Dam that has designated camping units, picnic sites, recreational vehicle dump station and a boat ramp.
+The reservoir has five recreation sites that provide primitive camping facilities, and one fully developed site at Salmon Dam.
+The developed site has picnic sites, recreational vehicle dump station and a boat ramp.